rudcode/cppcms-simple/Readme.md

 6. Run `make`
 7. After executable `cppcms_simple` built, then you can run it by command `./cppcms_simple -c ../config.json`

+Note:

+- CPPDB on the third-party submodules are built with MacOS M1 CPU, if you are run with other Arch maybe return error
-Note: make sure your database connection is correct on the file `config.json`
+- Make sure your database connection is correct on the file `config.json`

+### How to run on Linux

+- TODO LIST

+### How to run on Windows

+- TODO LIST

 ### Debugging